 If there’s one thing I’m tired of, it’s hearing about how hard it is to have a baby.
 I hate to break the news to you, but people have been having babies for literally billions of years.
 In the olden days, women would have their babies right out there in the field, or on the back of a dinosaur, or, when we were still fish-people, right there in the stream.
 Then they would put the new baby in a crib made of stones and let a brontosaurus watch it or whatever.

 And the worst part is that the endless complaining doesn’t end after the baby is born.
-Rather than appreciating the fact that they had a normal child in spite of the drugs and the reckless overeating, new parents go on and on about how hard child care is.
+Rather than appreciating that they had a normal child despite the drugs and the reckless overeating, new parents go on and on about how hard child care is.
 Everyone knows that kids love television and candy.
-Yet I’ve met parents who refuse to give a baby candy or let it watch TV, and then complain when it cries.
+Yet I’ve met parents who refuse to give a baby candy or let it watch TV, and then they complain when it cries.
 Wouldn’t you cry if someone took away your bourbon and cut your cable line just as Desperate Housewives was about to commence?
 What if Eva Longoria said something especially sassy and you missed it?

 And then there are the babies themselves.
 Try saying something polite to a baby, such as “How are you?” or “Did you see Lost this week?
 Were you surprised to find out what was in the hatch?”
 The baby will simply fix you with a cold, fishy stare and not reply at all.